geordiemhall/WibblyWires/README.md

 https://twitter.com/geordiemhall/status/1551105117247913985

 (Note that this whole thing is very hacked together, and doesn't include the 'cutting' feature in the GIF since that needed engine changes)

+Released as MIT, though would appreciate it not being put on the marketplace, since I've thought about doing it myself eventually.